-The first specification of Intel’s upcoming core i7-7700k Kaby Lake processor have been leaked out.
-Intel’s 7th generation processor family, codenamed Kaby Lake, will be launching later this year on desktops and mobility platforms with several chips and products to select from.
-The Kaby Lake processors will be Intel’s last x86 processors to utilize the 14nm process after which Intel will jump ship to 10nm on their Cannonlake processors.
+The first specification of Intel’s upcoming core i7-7700k Kaby Lake processor has been leaked out.
+Intel’s 7th generation processor family, codenamed Kaby Lake, will be launching later this year on desktops and mobile platforms with several chips and products to select from.
+The Intel Core i7-7700k Kaby Lake processors will be Intel’s last x86 processors to use the 14nm process after which Intel will jump ship to 10nm on their Cannonlake processors.